Pedro Castro (footballer, born 1993)

-Pedro Henrique de Castro Silva (born 5 February 1993), known as Pedro Castro, is a Brazilian footballer who plays as a centre midfielder for Dibba FC.
+Pedro Henrique de Castro Silva (born 5 February 1993), known as Pedro Castro, is a Brazilian footballer who plays as a centre midfielder for Remo.

 Club career

 Born in Volta Redonda, Rio de Janeiro, Pedro Castro finished his graduation in prolific Santos FC's youth setup, and was promoted to the first team in January 2012, after impressing with the U-20's.

 Pedro Castro made his professional debut on 5 August, starting in a 0–3 away loss against Náutico.
 On 24 September 2013 he signed a new deal with the club, extending his link until 2016.

 On 16 December, Pedro Castro was loaned to La Liga side RCD Espanyol until the end of the European season, with a €5 million buyout clause; a few days later, it was confirmed that he will play initially for the reserves in Segunda División B.

 However, Pedro Castro only appeared twice with the B-side during the campaign, and subsequently returned to Peixe.
 On 22 July 2014 he joined Paraná Clube also in a temporary deal, until the end of the year.

 Pedro Castro subsequently had loan spells at Santa Cruz and Botafogo-PB.
 On 12 January 2017, after the expiration of his contract with Santos, he signed with Tombense.

 On 5 June 2017, Pedro Castro signed for Avaí on loan until the end of the year.
 On 4 January of the following year, he agreed to a one-year deal with Sport Recife, with his federative rights still owned by Tombense, but after being rarely used he returned to Avaí.